-ii) Failing resolution at the time of occurrence of the workload issue, complain in writing to the Union-Management Committee within twenty (20) calendar days of the alleged improper assignment.
+ii) Failing resolution at the time of occurrence of the workload issue, complain in writing to the Union-Management the satisfaction of both parties.
+The Employer will provide a written response to the Union, with a copy to the ONA representation within ten (10) calendar

+Committee within twenty (20) calendar days of the alleged improper assignment.
 The chairperson of the Union-Management Committee shall convene a meeting of the Union-Management Committee within twenty (20) calendar days of the filing of the complaint.
-The Union-Management Committee shall hear and attempt to resolve the complaint to the satisfaction of both parties.
+The Union-Management Committee shall hear and attempt to resolve the complaint to